 History & Achievements

-The MacGill Summer School has been in existence for thirty-seven years.
+The MacGill Summer School has been in existence for thirty-eight years.

 It was founded in 1981 in Glenties, Co.
 Donegal to celebrate the memory of local writer, Patrick MacGill.
 MacGill wrote in the early 20th century on the social conditions in Donegal, the plight of migrant workers in Britain and the horrors of the Great War in which he fought as a soldier of the London Irish Rifles.
 His books are still being published.